thejon07/netflix-clone/README.md

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**
+### i chnge this code and one thing for note is that till now iam not doing responsive stuff on this project.

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.